rcmdnk/sd_cl/README.md

 * `sd` at Window 1 (e.g. directory: `~/usr/etc`).
 * `cl` at Window 2, then you are in `~/usr/etc` at Window 2, too.

+### Use selection mode to select from the history

+By the default, 20 directories are kept as a history.

+You can choose from the history by using `cl -c` and go there.

+This command invokes a selection tool defined by `SD_CL_TOOL`, , one of installed selection tools or shell interactive selection.
+(See below for more details.)

+### Other lists

+The default list is made by `sd` command.

+You can make another independent list  (predefined list) by `sd -p`.

+You can select from the predefined list by `cl -p`

+If you are using GNU screen or tmux,
+`cl -w` gives a list of directories in each window/pane.

+`cl -r` gives a list of the directory usage ranking.

+If you go back, use `cl -b` which shows a history of your `cd`.

+`cl -v` starts interactive moving mode like vim.

 ### Options for sd

 Options for `sd` are: